OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 ## Data Retrieval

-The following sections describe the complete workflow for obtaining raw lidar data from both the OpenTopography AWS S3 buckets and the USGS EPT (Entwine Point Tile) service, reprojecting the data into a consistent coordinate system, and dividing it into manageable tiles.
+The following sections describe the workflow for obtaining lidar point cloud data from both the OpenTopography bulk download AWS S3 buckets and the USGS EPT (Entwine Point Tile) service, reprojecting the data into a consistent coordinate system, and tiling the data into manageable tiles.

 ---